aradhana14nov/MariaDB-Operator-Playground/tutorials/create-instance.md

 ### Create Instance of MariaDB

-***Create below yaml which will create a CR for MariaDB Server Instance and also create database called test-db, along with user credentials:***
+***Create below yaml which will create a Custom Resource for MariaDB Server Instance and also create database called test-db, along with user credentials:***

 ```execute
 cat <<'EOF' > MariaDBserver.yaml